 The Annual Conference Committee (ACC) plans the Annual Meeting each year.
 The committee is charged with initiating the Call for Abstracts, recruiting presenters based on feedback from previous meetings, reviewing all submissions, and selecting the best presentations to include in the Annual Meeting.
 They work closely with the Board of Directors, staff, and contracted meeting planner and handle many “behind-the-scenes” details for the meeting.
 Overall, the ACC is tasked with offering the best educational content possible and increasing meeting attendance year-over-year.
 (Committee is full for 2021.
 Spaces will become available in August 2021 for planning the 2022 Annual Meeting.)

 The Career Services Committee provides timely information to the membership regarding medical dosimetry employment opportunities, as well as other career-related resources for medical dosimetrists.
 Recently they interviewed hiring managers and created a “Tips & Tricks” document that covers resumes and interviewing skills.
 They monitor InterviewStream, an online mock interview service that is free to AAMD members, as well as provide interview critiques when requested.
 They follow hiring and workforce trends and continue to identify how to best serve AAMD members in their career path.
 The CSC meets on the third Tuesday of the month at 3:00 pm ET.

 The Continuing Education Committee (CEC) promotes and supports the continuing education of the medical dosimetry community.
 Responsibilities include developing, selecting, and organizing online CE webinars for the CE Center.
 Specifically, they are tasked with recruiting webinar presenters.
 They strive to offer a wide variety of relevant and interesting topics.
 The CEC also collaborates with the ACC to review educational sessions and workshops offered at the Annual Meeting.
 The CEC also reviews and approves credits for the ARRT, for our dually certified members.
 The CEC meets on the second Wednesday of the month at 3:00 pm ET.
-(Looking for volunteers who are both a CMD and RT)
+(Looking for volunteers who are both a CMD and RT, preferred but not required.)